The Truth About Plant-Based Protein and Muscle Building

 Building Muscle with Plant-Based Protein

 According to a study published in Sports Medicine, a diet that is high in protein and exclusively plant-based supports muscle strength and mass gains just as well as one that includes animal protein.
 In the study, researchers had 38 men, with an average age of 26, start a 12-week leg-focused resistance training program.
 Half of the men in the group were longtime vegans, and half were longtime omnivores.
 They all maintained their usual diet and added a protein supplement (soy for the vegans and whey for the omnivores).
-At the end of three months, both groups showed significant increases in leg lean mass and hypertrophy (the increase and growth of muscle cells), and both groups improved the amount of weight they could push on the leg press.
-The researchers concluded that as long as you’re getting the amount of protein you need, the source isn’t as important – although there are some key benefits to choosing plant-based proteins over animal proteins.

 Current research suggests that most athletes require between 1.2-2.0 g/kg of protein (per kg of body weight per day), with endurance athletes on the lower end of the spectrum and bodybuilders on the upper end.
 (Professional bodybuilders or powerlifters might even aim for as much as 2.2 g/kg.)
 Whether the source is animal or plant-based, it is common for athletes who consume this much protein to add a protein powder to their diet some days to get the amount of protein they need.

 In general, plant-based foods contain fewer calories than animal-based foods.
 This allows us to eat more food and feel fuller without necessarily gaining more body fat.
 For people on a plant-based diet whose goal is to gain muscle and strength, however, they need to focus on foods that have higher caloric density.
 (So not just celery, lettuce, grapes, etc.) Grains, beans, tofu, nuts and nut butters, plant-based meat alternatives, seeds, and avocados are good sources of protein-rich, nutritionally dense foods.
+The important thing is to get enough complete protein!

 How Plant-Based Protein Assists in Muscle Growth